LAGuide

 We don’t know the exact science behind it, but the combination of good pasta, great wine, and low lighting is foolproof in the world of early-in-the-game dates.
 It’s why a night at Etra is a slam dunk.
 This dark Italian spot in Melrose Hill feels like a secret wine bar in Berlin that only fashion-y people know about.
 The floors are tiled, the walls are plywood, and every person is so unbelievably well-dressed you’ll wonder if they’re hired extras.
 But it’s more than just vibes here—the food is excellent, too.
 Start with the chicory Caesar and decadent carne cruda and end with the rigatoni and a pork ribeye dusted in fennel pollen that’s easily the best thing on the menu.

-You want to splurge a bit on a tasting menu experience, but aren’t looking to fork over two car payments in one date.
+You want to splurge a bit on a tasting menu, but aren’t looking to fork over two car payments in one date.
 A night at Baroo is an ideal middle-ground.
 The only dining option at this Korean spot in the Arts District is an eight-course $110 tasting menu designed to be paired with their interesting list of wines and Korean spirits.
 Think milky makgeolli and yeast rice squares topped with 'nduja and pichuberry, parae-battered skate with funky Riesling, and lots of fermented vegetables.
 The modern, industrial aesthetic helps keep things breezy and casual.

 photo credit: Jessie Clapp